 I climbed into my van, remembering your words the day you bought it.

 As you handed me the keys, you softly said,

 “There, now you can take all your stuff the next time that you decide to leave.”

 I shifted into reverse, held down the brake and laid my head on the steering wheel to cry.

 Crying because; still, I love you, crying for all that we lost.

 The last box was the heaviest, so much heavier than the first

-How could I have known that a box of fancy glasses
+how could I have known that the last box